 - All faculty and staff will receive training / instruction on how to properly identify signs and symptoms of COVID-19.
 Instruction / training may take the form of one or more of the following: District made videos, links to youtube videos, live instruction, written directions, etc. Instruction / training will be recurring as necessary.
-(Please see appendix E) - 2.
+(Please see Appendix F) - 2.
 Persons that are ill or display symptoms of COVID-19 will report or be sent to the school nurse immediately. - 3.
-All students, staff and visitors to the school will be required to complete a health screening.
-This will be a daily requirement for students and staff.
+All staff and visitors to the school will be required to complete a health screening.
+This will be a daily requirement for staff.
 It will be required by each visitor each time they need to enter the building.
-Aside from asking personal identification information, the following questions will be asked:

-- Do you currently have a fever over 100 degrees? - Have you knowingly been in close or proximate contact in the past 14 days with anyone who has tested positive for COVID-19 or who has had symptoms of COVID-19? - Have you tested positive for COVID-19 in the past 14 days? - Have you experienced any symptoms of COVID-19 in the past 14 days? (fever, cough, shortness of breath or other respiratory problem) - In the last 14 days, have you traveled to/from another state or country for which New York State requires a mandated self-quarantined period?
+- 4. Student temperatures will be taken each day with the screening completed at least one time per week - 5.
+Aside from asking personal identification information, the following questions will be asked via the screening tool: - Do you currently have a fever over 100 degrees? - Have you knowingly been in close or proximate contact in the past 14 10 days with anyone who has tested positive for COVID-19 or who has had symptoms of COVID-19? - Have you tested positive for COVID-19 in the past 14 10 days? - Have you experienced any symptoms of COVID-19 in the past 14-10 days? (fever, cough, shortness of breath or other respiratory problem) - In the last 14 days, have you traveled to/from another state or country for which New York State requires a mandated self quarantined period?
 (The State list will be updated as needed.)